rhine3/audiomoth-guide/guide.md

             * With firmware version 1.4.1 and higher, the recording will be started mid-cycle, rather than waiting for the next cycle to begin.

-## Apply different firmware to the device

-As discussed above, several different firmware versions for the AudioMoth have been created and released.
-Some releases are just updates, but some have special functionality.
-For instance, version 1.4.0 enables users to trigger AudioMoth recording only when sound exceeds an amplitude threshold.
-Behavior of the AudioMoth in different firmware versions differs slightly but meaningfully.
-To see all of the features added or changed in each version of the firmware, view [the release descriptions in the GitHub repository](https://github.com/OpenAcousticDevices/AudioMoth-Firmware-Basic/releases).

-If you want to flash new firmware to your device, download the application [here](https://www.openacousticdevices.info/flashing) and follow its instructions.
-All of the released firmware versions can be downloaded through the app and applied to the AudioMoth.
-AudioMoth batteries must be removed before flashing new firmware on the device.

 ### Recording troubleshooting

 * If a unit's microSD card is full, the unit stops saving recordings.
 This avoids overwriting previous recordings.
 In this situation, the unit's red LED light will stay constantly lit until the SD card is removed.